Farhan7562/Weather-App/README.md

 # weatherApp

-– Engineered a dynamic and visually engaging weather application, delivering real-time forecasts with seamless responsiveness across all devices.

-– Developed the application using HTML, CSS, and JavaScript, improving accessibility by 40%.

-– Integrated a third-party API to fetch and display real-time weather updates efficiently.

-– Optimized UI/UX for an intuitive and immersive user experience.
+Developed a responsive weather app using HTML, CSS, and JavaScript, enhancing accessibility by 40%.
+Integrated a third-party API for real-time forecasts and optimized UI/UX for an intuitive experience, ensuring seamless performance across all devices.